dominikschweigl/dominikschweigl/README.md

 # Hi there✌🏻, I'm Dominik
 <br/>

-... an austrian computer science freshman at university of Innsbruck
+... an austrian computer science sophomore at university of Innsbruck

+I currently work at BERNARD as Software Engineering working student in the department of traffic analysis and take part in creating/maintaining a traffic analysis artificial intelligence

-occasionally I work on web development in JavaScript/React
+occasionally I work on web development projects in Typescript/React

 <br/>